danielireson/serverless-url-shortener/README.md

 # Serverless URL Shortener
-A lightweight URL shortener built with the Serverless Framework that uses AWS Lambda, S3 and API Gateway.
-Amazon S3 is used to host the public website and handle the URL forwarding.
+A lightweight URL shortener built with the Serverless Framework using AWS Lambda and S3.
+Each URL redirection is stored as an S3 object with the `Website-Redirect-Location` metadata key set to the forwarding web address.
+AWS Lambda is used to create an API to save these objects.
+The website is served from the same S3 bucket.

 ![Screenshot](readme-screenshot.png)